rweigel/phys260/Capacitance/Capacitance.md

 1. How will the charges be distributed on the plates?
 That is, how much charge is on each of the four large faces with area $A$?
 Assume the charges are uniformly distributed on these four faces and that no charge appears on the thin edge faces with thickness $t$.

    \ifsolutions
    {\bf Answer}: The charges will move to the inner faces, as shown in the following diagram.
 Electric field vectors associated with the positive and negative charges are shown.
+This can be shown by assuming an unknown charge on each face charge conservation: the sum of the charges on the faces of the left (right) slab is $-Q$ ($Q$), using the fact that the electric field inside a conductor is zero, and Gauss's law.
+Here we will assume the charge configuration shown and then in part 2. we find that it is consistent with charge conservation and the electric field being zero inside the conductors.

    <img src="figures/Parallel_Plate_Fields.svg"/>
    \else